Evaluating LLMs When They Do Not Know the Answer: Statistical Evaluation of Mathematical Reasoning via Comparative Signals: Experiments

 \subsubsection{Main Results and Analysis}

 We consider evaluating $L=3$ models with distinct error levels, indexed by $l \in \{1, 2, 3\}$.
-For each model, we set the number of Monte Carlo samples for computing the integrated regression function $M = 500$.
 For the auxiliary information, we set correlation coefficients $\rho_1 = 0.8$ and $\rho_2 = 0.6$ respectively, and the auxiliary noise term $\sigma_\eta = 0.6$.
 We set the number of folds in cross-fitting to $K=5$.

-\paragraph{Model-specific Signal.} We first conduct a sensitivity analysis on the ranking accuracy relative to the model-specific signal $\sigma_l^2$.
+\textbf{Model-specific Signal.} We first conduct a sensitivity analysis on the ranking accuracy relative to the model-specific signal $\sigma_l^2$.
 We maintain a constant variance gap of $0.05$ between the three models while incrementally shifting the base variance, testing whether the estimators can still resolve the true model hierarchy when the output noise becomes increasingly dominant.

 From Figure~\ref{fig: ranking for base sigma}, we observe that an increase in the output variance $\sigma_l^2$ leads to a sharp decline in the ranking accuracy of the Naive estimator.
 In contrast, the proposed one-step estimator remains comparatively stable and preserves a higher level of ranking accuracy across a wide range of noise levels with the same number of samples.
 Notably, the performance of our EIF-based estimator closely tracks the ``\textbf{Oracle}" curve, which utilizes the theoretical $m$, despite using only simulated approximations for $m$.
 This high degree of overlap validates the precision of our EIF fitting and confirms that our estimator effectively captures the underlying model characteristics even in noisy regimes.
 Moreover, the performance gap between the two methods widens as noise becomes more dominant, highlighting the robustness of our approach and its sample efficiency in handling increasingly noisy and complex settings.
-We defer to Appendix~2.3 a detailed discussion of why ranking accuracy decreases as $\sigma_l^2$ increases.
+We defer to Appendix~\ref{app: ranking vs signal} a detailed discussion of why ranking accuracy decreases as $\sigma_l^2$ increases.